Watchers 3

-Watchers 3 is the 1994 sequel to the 1988 horror film Watchers directed by Jeremy Stanford.
+Watchers 3 is a 1994 American science fiction horror film sequel to the 1990 horror film Watchers II and it is the third installment in the Watchers film series directed by Jeremy Stanford.
 Starring Wings Hauser, the film is loosely based on the 1987 novel Watchers by Dean Koontz.
 Produced by Roger Corman, Watchers 3 was shot entirely on location in Peru.

 Plot

-A top secret experiment spawns two highly intelligent life-forms: Einstein, a golden retriever with an IQ of 175; and the Outsider, a deformed monstrosity that exists to kill and to avenge its creators.
+A top secret experiment spawns two highly intelligent life-forms: Einstein, a Golden Retriever with an IQ of 175; and the Outsider, a deformed monstrosity that exists to kill and to avenge its creators.
 When the Outsider escapes into the jungles of South America, the government sends in Ferguson and some ex-military convicts to catch the beast.
 But what starts out as a high-speed chase ends in carnage.
 Only Einstein knows the Outsider's motives, and only the canine can outsmart the creature.